-Do you feel your mid or low back tightening up after completing the front 9?
+Do you feel your mid or low back tightening up after completing the front nine?

-It makes it tough to ask your golf buddy to take your ball out of the hole because you don’t want to bend over.
+It makes it tough to ask your golf buddy to take your golf ball out of the hole because you don’t want to bend over.
+I would be willing to bet that is not exactly the impression you are going for when you’re on an outing with a potential business partner or a group of friends.

-And, I’m sure you have noticed your low back pain lingers days after shooting a round or two.
-Maybe to the point where it is difficult to bend over to tie your shoes.
+And, my guess is also that it does not subside as soon as you step off the course and into your vehicle.
+I am sure you have noticed your low back pain lingers days after shooting a round or two.
+Maybe to the point where it is difficult to bend over even just to tie your shoes.

-Most golfers are in-tune with swing mechanics, or at least just know a little bit about form and position.
+Most golfers are in-tune with their own swing mechanics.
+Or at least most golfers just know a little bit about form and position enough to make small adjustments to meet their intended goals on the green.

-One common subject I tend to educate the golfer’s I see on is the fact that the lumbar spine just transfers the energy your low body creates into your upper body to perform the golf swing.
-The lumbar spine is not meant to twist with the swing, rather, it should stay rigid.
+I like to educate the golfer’s that I see as patients in the clinic on one common subject.
+It is the fact that the lumbar spine just transfers the energy that your low body creates into your upper body to perform the golf swing.
+The lumbar spine is not meant to twist with the swing.
+In fact, ideally it should stay rigid.

 Proper Position For Your Golfer Back

-We all know how important a good backswing, specifically a good shoulder turn, is to set you up for a proper downswing.
+We all know how important a mechanically sound backswing is.
+More specifically a good shoulder turn, will set you up for a proper downswing.
 One common flaw during the backswing involves golfers rotating through their lumbar spine to get to their ‘optimal’ position.
 As mentioned before, the lumbar spine should be rigid throughout the swing.

 What is one of the most common causes of losing rigidity through the lumbar spine during your backswing?
 Hint: it’s not lumbar spine stability…

-If your thoracic spine does not move well, then the joints above and below it must compensate and move more.
-In the case of the backswing, our body has no use for increasing cervical rotation (that won’t develop more backswing motion with our arms), so it diverts its rotational motion to the lumbar spine.
+If your thoracic spine does not move well, then the joints above and below it must move more in order to compensate for the lack of mobility within that area helping to deliver the kinetic movement.
+In the case of the backswing, our body has no use for increasing cervical rotation.
+Despite what you might have been told or believe to be true, that won’t develop more backswing motion with your arms.
+So, it diverts its rotational motion to the lumbar spine instead, creating a torque and force that must be absorbed somewhere throughout the body.
+You guessed it, the low back is the unfortunate recipient of the force that is generated by that rotational movement.

-I will say, I believe a lot more golfers are becoming aware of this and are trying to correct it.
-Rotational exercises are great and will go a long way.
+I will say, I believe a lot more golfers are aware of this and are trying to correct it.
+Rotational exercises are great and will go a long way to improve your game when appropriately developed and applied.

-But, I also wanted to make note that our thoracic spine can use some extension to perform rotation and optimize your golf swing.
-Here are some of my favorite rotation and extension exercises to give golfer’s to help them maintain, and improve, their shoulder turn during the backswing:
+But, I also want to make note that our thoracic spine can use some extension to perform rotation and optimize your golf swing.
+Here are some of my favorite rotation and extension exercises.
+I like to share these with golfer’s to help them maintain and improve their shoulder turn during the backswing while limiting the torque on the low back:

 Side Lying Thoracic Rotation: